Vasileios-Mavroeidis/cyber-threat-intelligence/sector-industry-taxonomy/README.md

 **Pharmaceutical:** the pharmaceutical sector/industry comprises entities that research, develop, produce, and distribute pharmaceutical products like medications.

 **Transportation:** the transportation sector/industry comprises services to move people or goods, and transportation infrastructure.
-The transportation sector consists of several industries that have focus on transportation, including air freight and logistics, airlines, marine, road and rail, and transportation infrastructures like railroads and marine ports.
+The transportation sector consists of several industries that focus on transportation, including air freight and logistics, airlines, marine, road and rail, and transportation infrastructures like railroads and marine ports.

 Subclasses (sector/industry): **logistics and shipping**